Paul449/paul-folio-4675./README.md

 # paul-folio-4675.
 Create a portfolio where I will be able to show my web development progress and skills to potential employers.

+## Description

+This project is about creating my personal protfolio to be able to deploy my project pushed to my Github after creating each one on my local computer;
+a portfolio is eesntial for any developer to demosntrate skills they have to show to employers looking for developer when opening a job position.

 ## installation

 N/A